-Contact your provider if you find lumpiness in one breast, feel something different in the tissue, or feel a definite lump.
+Contact your healthcare provider if you find lumpiness in one breast, feel something different in the tissue, or feel a definite lump.
 Sometimes the lumpiness may be due to menstrual changes.
 But there may be reason for concern.

 Your provider may want to see you right away if you have:

-Nipple discharge that is bloody
+Nipple fluid that is bloody